IBM/data-privacy-toolkit/README.md

 ## Type identification
 Our toolkit provides a type identification mechanism that frees the user from the burden of specifying the types of the fields of the data to be analysed.
-This is a core feature of our toolkit for it was designed to operate in a modern infrastructure where dynamic and heterogenous schema coexist.
+This is a core feature of our toolkit for it was designed to operate in a modern infrastructure where dynamic and heterogeneous schema coexist.
 Our toolkit identifies more than 30 types; from general types like name, race, date and time to industry-specific attributes like ICD codes (medical diseases) and credit card numbers.
 The type identification mechanism is extensible; it provides a programming interface for users to implement their own identifiers based on either regular expressions or dictionaries.